agabor/docs/_includes/arduino/objects.md

 ## Data Types

 So far we've used values with type `string`, `double`, and `bool`.
-The Parse Arduino SDK also supports `GeoPoint`s (latitude and longitude).
+The MSG Arduino SDK also supports `GeoPoint`s (latitude and longitude).
 In addition, you can set values on objects via JSON and be able to represent Arrays, Objects, Dates, and more.
 Read more about representing these types as JSON in the [REST API guide]({{ site.baseUrl }}/rest/guide/#data-types).

 Overall, the following types are allowed for each field in your object: